aimms/how-to/Articles/310/310-errors-as-data.rst

 Error and Profiling Results as Data
 ========================================

-This article is a companion article to :doc:`Incident Handling for Organizations<../310/310-incident-handling-for-organizations>`
+This article is a companion article to :doc:`Incident Handling for Organizations<../310/310-incident-handling-for-organizations>`.

-Error and profiler data can be stored in AIMMS' sets and parameters; then serialized and thereby shared between members of the same team.
+Error and profiler data are stored in AIMMS' sets and parameters; then serialized.
+This way, they are shared between the end-users and specialists that use the application at hand.
-This is also featured by the ``GuardServerSession`` library.
-This article discusses how the ``GuardServerSession`` library achieves sharing of this data.
+This article discusses how this information flows through the ``GuardServerSession`` library and which procedures can be used to store error information.

 Data flow of error information
 --------------------------------